-Be sure to check these Links to pages on this website that you will find useful:
+Be sure to check these links to pages on the website that you will find useful:

 QUALIFICATIONS and REGISTRATION:

 We are seeking a diverse judging pool of university and college graduates including professors, teachers, student-teachers, professional scientists and engineers, health care professionals, technicians, graduate students, postdoctoral fellows and research associates.
 Some projects need to be judged in French and require fluently bilingual judges.

 Returning and new volunteer judges must register by clicking the link at the top of this page.

 AREAS OF EXPERTISE: